Dapper Getting Started With a Step-by-Step Tutorial

 Create Model

 The model is a collection of classes to interact with the database.
-Now let's add an entity class Customer
+Now let's add an entity class Customer in the Model folder.

 public class Customer { public int CustomerID { get; set; } public string FirstName { get; set; } public string LastName { get; set; } public string Email { get; set; } }